What is a VPS? A Beginner’s Guide to VPS Hosting

 VPS hosting can help you deliver a reliable experience for customers; right size your hosting so you can spend your budget appropriately; and keep your data secure to avoid breaches and fines.

-Is VPS Hosting Safe & Secure?
+Is VPS Hosting Safe and Secure?

-Yes, it’s secure.
+Yes, VPS hosting is secure.
 VPS security comes from each instance’s isolation from the other environments on the server.
 Contrast that with shared hosting, where environments are sharing the same resources and can be affected by each other’s vulnerabilities.
 A denial of service attack on a website in a shared environment can bring down other companies’ data and websites hosted on that server, where each VPS environment is isolated and protected.